For complete results, select the county where you live or where your case is filed:

 How to Serve Divorce Papers

-If you filed for divorce you must have copies of your court papers served on (given to) your spouse.
-If you and your spouse are able to safely talk and cooperate, your spouse can also agree to accept service of the documents.
+If you filed for divorce, you must have copies of your court papers served on (given to) your spouse.
+To learn more, watch the video How to Serve Divorce or Custody Papers.

 Be careful!
 There are special rules and strict deadlines for service.
 If you do not follow them carefully, you may have to pay a court fine or even start your case again.

 The first papers you will have served on your spouse are:

 The Summons and Complaint (usually just called the “Summons”)

 Any other papers you filed to begin your divorce

 Warning!
 The Summons must be served on your spouse within 91 days, or your divorce case may be dismissed.

 No. There are several ways you can have your initial divorce papers served, but you cannot be the one to serve the papers.
 You can ask a friend or relative to serve the papers, or you can pay your local sheriff’s department, police department, or a process server.
 Whoever serves the papers must be at least 18 years old and cannot be involved in your case.